slash-segmentation/CHM/README.md

 takes a set of training data images (grayscale) and a set of training label images (0=no label, 1=labeled).
 These file sets are specified as a comma seperated list of the following:
- * path to a folder            - all PNGs in that folder
+ * path to a folder            - all PNGs and TIFFs in that folder
  * path to a file              - only that file
  * path with numerical pattern - get all files matching the pattern pattern must have #s in it and end with a semicolon and number range